 Emphasize access to more investment options

 Why limit your clients to a handful of target-date funds (a growth-oriented mutual fund allocation that reduces risk exposure as the fund draws near its target date)?
 Your clients are looking for investment options that better reflect their interests.
-By working with Human Interest, your clients will have access to nearly every mutual fund and index fund on the market (over 30,000!) from Vanguard, Charles Schwab, BlackRock, Oppenheimer, Fidelity, and many more.
+By working with Human Interest, your clients will have access to a variety of low-cost mutual funds and index funds, including those from Vanguard, Charles Schwab, BlackRock, Invesco, Fidelity, and many more.
 Unlike other 401(k) providers, Human Interest does not accept kickbacks, so we have no financial incentive to recommend any particular fund.